csarnacki/Student-Daycare/README.md

     Prior to using the application:

-    * clone the repository and install the required dependencies with npm install or npm i
+    * Clone the repository and install the required dependencies with npm install or npm i

         These are the dependencies you should:
         * Node.js: